Learning to Drive by Watching YouTube Videos: Action-Conditioned Contrastive Policy Pretraining: Method

 We aim to learn generalizable visual feature for visuomotor policy learning, by pretraining on large amounts of uncurated real-world driving videos.
 We propose a novel contrastive learning algorithm called \textbf{A}ction-Conditioned \textbf{CO}ntrastive Learning (\textbf{ACO}).

 The essential of ACO is that we define two types of contrastive pair: Instance Contrastive Pair (ICP) and Action Contrastive Pair (ACP).
 Two views of a single image form a positive ICP, while two views of different images form a negative ICP.
 Only pretraining with ICP may make the representation include unnecessary information for downstream policy learning tasks.
 For example, visual cues like weather and lighting conditions are essential for forming ICP but contribute little to decision-making in autonomous driving.
 To focus the feature on policy-relevant properties, we introduce another type of contrastive pair called Action Contrastive Pair (ACP).
 Positive ACP is composed of two different images showing scenarios where the drivers' actions are similar.
-As an example, the two real-world snapshots in Figure~\ref{figure:framework} show the first-view images when the drivers are turning left.
-These two images thus form a positive ACP.
+As an example, the two real-world snapshots in Figure~\ref{figure:framework} form a positive ACP, both showing the first-view images when the drivers are turning left.
 ACO learns representation based on both ICP and ACP, where ICP focuses on learning discriminative general visual feature and ACP focuses on policy-relevant feature.

 Figure~\ref{figure:framework} illustrates the training pipeline of ACO.
-We first augment the given images twice to create query and key views and form ICPs.
-The ICPs are used to compute the ICP loss for visual discriminative feature learning, as discussed in Section~\ref{section:ICP}.
+In upper branch, we first augment the given images twice to create query and key views and form ICPs.
+As discussed in Section~\ref{section:ICP}, the ICPs are used to compute the ICP loss for visual discriminative feature learning.
 We create another learning flow based on ACP.
-To create ACP, each frame in the dataset is tagged with the pseudo labels of action as introduced in Section~\ref{section:label}.
+To create ACP, each frame in the dataset is tagged with a pseudo action label as introduced in Section~\ref{section:label}.
 In Section~\ref{section:ACP}, the action labels are used to form ACPs between different images and compute the ACP loss for policy feature learning.